 Assignee: Google LLC

 Granted: August 21, 2018

 Filed: March 15, 2013

-Methods and systems are provided for updating a set of results.
-In some implementations, a search query associated with an entity reference is received.
+Methods and systems can update a set of results.
+In some implementations, a search query can be associated with an entity reference.
 The entity reference corresponds to one or more distinct entities.
 A set of results for the search query is provided, and the set of results distinguishes between distinct entities.
 One or more attributes for at least one entity of the one or more distinct entities are identified based at least in part on the set of results.
-One or more additional search queries are identified based on the search query, the at least one entity, and the one or more attributes.
-An input selecting at least one of the additional search queries is received.
-An updated set of results is provided based on the selected additional search queries.
-The updated set of results comprises at least one result not in the set of results.
+More search queries are based on the search query, at least one entity, and one or more attributes.
+An input selecting at least one of the extra search queries is received.
+An updated set of results is based on the selected more search queries.
+The updated set of results comprises at least one result, not in the set of results.

 A couple of quick definitions from the patent: